6th Dáil: Composition of the 6th Dáil

-Cumann na nGaedheal and the Farmers' Party formed the 4th executive council of the Irish Free State, a minority government dependent on the support of independents.
-After losing a private members bill vote due to too many absent members, the 5th executive council was formed by Cumann na nGaedheal and the Farmers' Party with the support of the National League and independents.
+Cumann na nGaedheal formed the 4th executive council of the Irish Free State, a minority government with Farmers' Party represented as a parliamentary secretary and dependent on the support of independents.
+After losing a vote on a private member's bill vote due to too many absent members, the 5th executive council was formed in April 1930 with the same composition, with the support of the National League and independents.

 Graphical representation

 This is a graphical comparison of party strengths in the 6th Dáil from October 1927.
 This was not the official seating plan.

 Ceann Comhairle

 On 11 October 1927, Michael Hayes (CnaG), who had been Ceann Comhairle since 1922, was proposed by W. T. Cosgrave and seconded by Thomas Johnson for the position, and was elected without a vote.

 On 27 October 1927, Patrick Hogan (Lab) was proposed by Thomas J. O'Connell and Hugh Colohan as Leas-Cheann Comhairle.
 He was elected by a vote of 91 to 58.
 On 8 March 1928, Hogan resigned.
 On 2 May 1928, Daniel Morrissey (Lab) was elected as Leas-Cheann Comhairle on a vote of 79 to 49.